You've got questions? We've got answers.

 DigDeep believes in working with any organization that actively seeks to defend human dignity in an authentic way.
 We often work with religious groups and organizations – including churches – who support our projects.
 Some of our partner organizations also have a religious affiliation.
 We understand water’s intimate relationship with spirituality of many kinds, and we’re grateful for this incredible support.

 Sometimes our work requires that we interface with a government or its agencies.
-DigDeep and our partners strive to keep our work consultative and free of political entanglement, while defending the rights of the poor and marginalized.
+DigDeep and our partners strive to keep our work consultative and free of political entanglement, while defending the rights of the vulnerable and marginalized.
 DigDeep has a no tolerance policy for graft and corruption.

-Is DigDeep a tax exempt charitable organization?
+- Is DigDeep a tax exempt charitable organization?

 DigDeep is a 501(3)c public charity.
 Our EIN is 46-0686920.
-Donations made to DIGDEEP are tax-deductible.
+Donations made to DigDeep are tax-deductible.

-Where does DigDeep work?
+- Where does DigDeep work?

 We began working in the United States in 2014, where millions of Americans still don’t have access to clean, running water at home.
 We became the only global WASH organization working domestically, and attention to US projects began to grow.
 In 2016 we shifted our focus exclusively to the United States.